-- D. Do not insulate the supply air systems prior to testing. - E. The maximum allowable air leakage rate for each system tested must conform to SMACNA required leakage class rating. - F. All return and exhaust air sheet metal ductwork associated with the system shall be tested.
-Flexible ductwork shall not be tested.
-Cap the main duct prior to the central equipment fan connection.
-Also cap the branch ducts which serve the diffusers, after the round branch air volume with sheet metal caps.
-Seal caps well to damper to avoid air loss at this location.
-This air loss, from the caps, is included in the noted leakage rate. - G. The noted allowable leakage rate is the total allowable.
+- E. The maximum allowable air leakage rate for each system tested must conform to SMACNA required leakage class rating as specified in section 11, DUCT SCHEDULE, of this spec. - F. The entire supply air ductwork system shall be tested. - G. The noted allowable leakage rate is the total allowable.
 It shall include leakage associated with the following: - (1) All ductwork as described in above paragraphs. - (2) Access doors - (3) Volume dampers - (4) Relief air doors - (5) Smoke dampers - (6) Fire dampers - (7) Fire smoke dampers - (8) End caps used to seal ducts - H. If any duct system fails a test, the contractor shall reseal the system.
 It shall then be retested until the duct system meets the leakage allowable at no additional cost to the owner. - I. Carefully select the ductwork construction requirements and the type of duct sealant to be used as required to meet the leakage allowances.
 The sheet metal duct pressure classification is a minimum only.
 The contractor shall select the appropriate sheet metal pressure classification, duct sealant class and duct sealant materials to meet the project air leakage allowances. - J. A duct pre-installation conference shall be held prior to the installation of the ductwork.
 Present should be the owner's representative, engineer, Test & Balance Contractor, General Contractor, Mechanical Contractor, Sheet Metal Contractor, Insulation Contractor and the manufacturer's representative of the duct sealant to be used.
 At this meeting, the contractor shall advise all of the duct materials and sealant materials to be used to meet the air leakage allowances. - K. Whenever the systems are being leak tested by the Test & Balance Contractor, a representative from the Mechanical Contractor shall be present to assist.